Sprakbanken/mimir-linguistic/README.md

 ```

 # How to run full pipeline
-To run all metrics on a specific model, you can use the `evaluate_all` module.
+To run all metrics on a specific model, you can use the `mimir_linguistic.evaluate_all` module, or just the outer `mimir_linguistic` module.
 See the below sections for more detailed explanations of the different metrics.

-Run `python3 -m evaluate_all -h` or `pdm run python -m evaluate_all -h` for argument information.
+Run `python3 -m mimir_linguistic -h` or `pdm run python -m mimir_linguistic -h` for argument information.

 ## Required arguments
 - model_id:                  huggingface hub model id or path to local model that can be loaded with transformers.AutoModelForCausalLM